|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Vunapope Roman Catholic Mission was established at this location.

 During late January 1942, occupied by the Japanese.
 During the Pacific War, the dock area was used to unload ships and barges.
 The Vunapope Roman Catholic Mission became a concentration camp guarded by the Japanese Army Kempeitai (Military Police) detained missionaries and civilians captured in the area.
 During 1944, attacked by Allied bombers and fighters.
 Occupied by the Japanese until the official surrender of Japan in September 1945.

 Vunapope Roman Catholic Mission

-Prewar. the Vunapope Roman Catholic Mission was established on the on the hilltop at Vunapope.
-During the war, civilian missionaries were detained at the mission in a 'concentration camp' guarded by Japanese Army Kempi-tai (military police), where Catholics, Lutherans and other religious people were grouped, including local followers and half-castes, numbering about 300 people.
+Prewar Vunapope Roman Catholic Mission was established on the on the hilltop at Vunapope.
+During the war, civilian missionaries were detained at the mission in a concentration camp guarded by Japanese Army Kempeitai (Military Police) where Catholics, Lutherans and other religious people were grouped, including local followers and half-castes, numbering about 300 people.
 During the heavy bombing of February - March, the guards fled, but returned on March 30, 1944.
 On May 12, 1944 the prisoners were relocated inland to the Ramale Valley due to heavy Allied bombing of the area.